🎵🎷Billy Cobham -- is 81 in the year 2025 and 82 in the year 2026; b.5/16/1944

 In 1959, “Never Be Anyone Else But You” by Ricky Nelson peaked at number 20 on the U.K. pop singles chart.

-In 1959, “Never Mind” by Cliff Richard And The Drifters peaked at number 21 on the U.K. pop singles chart.
+In 1959, “Never Mind” by Cliff Richard and The Shadows (as The Drifters (U.K.)) peaked at number 21 on the U.K. pop singles chart.

 In 1987, “Never Take Me Alive” by Spear Of Destiny peaked at number 14 on the U.K. pop singles chart.